 Students are encouraged to look outward and expand their understanding of leadership, the world, and their place in it as future engineering leaders.
 Students are challenged to formulate their own leadership message, translate it into action, and demonstrate it in the real world.
 Topics discussed include giving voice to values, taking a stand, exercising authority, and emergent leadership.

 Customize your MSEM experience to your interests.

-  All students will complete at least 6 elective credits during their second academic year.
+All students will complete 6 elective credits during their second academic year.
 You may choose between two options:

-  If you elect to continue your EM studies, you will complete the following courses:
+If you elect to continue your EM studies within the cohort experience, you can opt to complete the following collection of Engineering Management courses:

 - This course introduces the “quality initiatives” (Six Sigma, TQM, Lean) and the probability and statistics fundamentals for these strategies.
 Students explore data types (nominal, ordinal, interval, and ratio) and their relationship to distribution types (normal [Gaussian], binomial, Poisson).
 Techniques for estimating population statistics from sampled data and for performing tests of hypotheses to compare samples and populations are practiced.
 Statistical tools and strategies are mapped to big data topics.

 - EM-230C: Supply Chain Management (Year #2 • Fall • 1 credit)

 - The module focuses on the strategic impact of supply chain excellence, using case studies and simulations from high tech and large scale manufacturing to convey best practices and decision factors in supply chain management.
 Success in building a world-class supply chain requires functional integration both within the firm and across the network of companies, and practical application of this concept is a recurring theme in the course.
 Topics explored include strategic supplier management, global supply chains, outsourcing decisions, inventory management, and replenishment methodologies.